English/Humanities

 Fall/Spring, 4 credit hours

 This course is designed to help first-semester international or English language learners to enhance communication skills required in American academic contexts.
 Students will develop critical reading skills and academic writing skills with an overview of grammar and mechanics.
 Concurrent focus is on building oral fluency and expanding academic vocabulary.
 Four hours lecture per week.
-This course is an alternative to ENGL 097 or ENGL 098 for ESL students.
+This course is an alternate to ENGL 097 or ENGL 098 for ESL students.

 Prerequisites/Corequisites: Leveled by placement test score

-HUMA 189 INTRODUCTION TO ACTING
+HUMA 189 ACTING & IMPROVISATION

 Fall/Spring, 3 credit hours